gradio-app/gradio/guides/wrapping-layouts.md

 - In this example, we are going to use two tabs, one row and one column layouts.
 - Row and column layouts are going to have two textboxes each.
 - Row's and column's second textboxes are going to be attached to the row's first textbox's value.
-- Let's start to write the example!
+- Here is the example we are going to write:

 <iframe
 	src="https://huggingface.co/spaces/WoWoWoWololo/wrapping-layouts"
 ></iframe>

+- Let's start to write the example!

 ### RowExample Class